Ty (rapper): Career

-In the early nineties, he was discovered after competing at the open mic competition at Muthaland at the Borderline in London's West End.
+In the early 1990s, he was discovered after competing at the open mic competition at Muthaland at the Borderline in London's West End.
 He continued to hone his skills and make connections there for a few years.
 In 1995, he co-founded Ghetto Grammar, a pioneer in hip hop education in the UK.
-Ty's first album, Awkward, was released on the Big Dada imprint in 2001.
+Ty's first album, Awkward, was released on Big Dada in 2001.
 His second album, Upwards, was released in 2003 and reached No.35 in the UK Independent album charts.
 The single from it, "Oh U Want More?", reached No.65 in the UK Top 100.
-Upwards was nominated for a Mercury Prize in 2004, only to lose to Franz Ferdinand's eponymous album.
+Upwards was nominated for a Mercury Prize in 2004.
 His third album, Closer, was released in 2006, and featured guest appearances from De La Soul, Speech, Bahamadia, Zion I, and others.

 He left the Big Dada label in 2007, saying "there's a time when you ... acknowledge that the people either have lost faith in what you're doing or are no longer interested in what you're doing" and experimented with spoken word for a period.
 He returned in 2010 with the album Special Kind of Fool, released by Barely Breaking Even.
 The BBC described it as "a mixture of uncompromising rap and populist soulfulness, often playing side-by-side".
 His final album, A Work of Heart, was released in 2018 on the contemporary jazz label Jazz re:freshed.
-In 2019, he was joined by Blak Twang and Rodney P to form Kingdem, which the New York Times called a "supergroup of British rap elders".
+In 2019, he was joined by Blak Twang and Rodney P to form Kingdem, which The New York Times called a "supergroup of British rap elders".